modir/using-laminas-framework-book/version2/docs/doctrine.md

 or create a new one.
 After editing the file, restart the Apache HTTP Server and open the website in your web browser.

-T> For detailed installation instructions, please refer to the *README.md* file located in the *blog* directory.
+> For detailed installation instructions, please refer to the *README.md* file located in the *blog* directory.

-I> For the *Blog* sample to work, you have to create a MySQL database.
+> For the *Blog* sample to work, you have to create a MySQL database.
 Instructions on how to do that are provided in the next section.

 ## Creating a Simple MySQL Database